sairosethumma5-netizen/devops-micro-internship-pravinmishra/week-01-success-mindset/assignment-01-mindset-os.md

 **Hint:** What do you believe about career, money, learning, discipline, relationships, health, success, life, tech industry, etc. that most people don't agree with?

 ## Answer

-Here is a simple, original-sounding answer for your internship assignment (50+ words):

-### What is something you believe to be true that most people around you would disagree with?

 I believe that getting a degree is not enough to become successful in life.
 Many people around me think that good marks and a college degree are the main keys to a good career.
 But I believe that real skills, practical knowledge, and continuous learning are more important.
 Even if someone is not a topper, they can achieve great success by working hard, learning from mistakes, and improving every day.
 In the tech industry, skills and experience matter more than just certificates.
 I believe that anyone who is willing to learn and never give up can build a better future.

 ---